Akshat1276/PasswordManager/README.md

 # 🔐 Password Manager

 A secure, cross-platform password manager built with Python and Tkinter.
 It stores your credentials in an encrypted local SQLite database, protected by a master password.
+The app features a modern, user-friendly GUI, strong cryptography, multi-factor protections, and productivity tools like search, password generator, and clipboard auto-clear.
+It also includes robust security mechanisms such as login/forgot-password lockout, password strength meter, and regular password change reminders.

 ---